 - Olive oil

 - Water: The water is used to thin out the salsa.
 You may or may not need to add any.
 I added an additional tablespoon.
 Use your discretion to obtain desired consistency.

-- Soft tortillas: I highly recommend corn, but flour would be an acceptable alternative.
+- Soft corn tortillas: I highly recommend corn, but flour would be an acceptable alternative.
 Keep in mind this recipe is only gluten-free if corn tortillas are used.
 White or yellow are both acceptable although I prefer white for this recipe.

 - Crema: Crema drizzles on so nicely.
 If you don’t have any crema or access to it, you can instead thin out some sour cream by stirring in a small amount of water.

 - Queso Fresco: Queso fresco compliments this dish nicely as it is light and mild in flavor allowing the other ingredients to shine and also bringing some freshness.

 How do you make leftover turkey tacos w/ Brussels sprouts & cranberry salsa?

 Start by preparing the cranberry salsa.
 Turn on broiler to low at least five minutes prior to use.
 Place tomatillos, cranberries, and jalapenos on a greased baking sheet.
 Broil for 2-3 minutes.
 This is just enough time to soften them.
 The cranberries may begin to pop sometime between the 2-3 minute mark.
 If you hear this, go ahead and remove them from the oven.

 Transfer to a food processor or blender, add the lime juice and salt, and pulse until smooth.
 Pour into a small bowl and stir in onions and cilantro.
 Add water in small increments until desired consistency is attained.
 Set aside.